JBarcellesi/Direwolf/README.md

 Up 5 minutes        0.0.0.0:80->80/tcp, 443/tcp   Liz
 ```
 ### Results
-Now that every feature of the network has been checked and everything is fine, it is time to check is devices can communicate each other and if the docker container does its job.
+Now that every feature of the network has been checked and everything is fine, it is time to check if devices can communicate each other and if the docker container does its job.
 For the first opration, a ping is enough.
-In the network, every possible ping from and to every interface works but for facilitate reading, only two are reported, one from host-a to host-c and one from router-2 to host-b:
+In the network, every possible ping from and to every interface works, but for facilitate reading, only two are reported, one from host-a to host-c and one from router-2 to host-b:
 ```
 vagrant@host-a:~$ ping 191.0.0.10
 PING 191.0.0.10 (191.0.0.10) 56(84) bytes of data.